 Appearances are everything, especially in the social media age.
 People care about how they look before going on dates, interviews and in everyday life.
 If someone has a concern about their skin, it could crush their confidence.

 Health and beauty professionals are in the business of making people love their skin again, giving them the treatments that help boost their confidence.
-As time progressed, estheticians became popular for a wide variety of epidermal skin care treatments, such as waxing, tweezing, facials, exfoliations, and more.
+As time progressed, estheticians (or skin care therapists) became popular for a wide variety of epidermal skin care treatments, such as waxing, tweezing, facials, exfoliations and more.

 When technology excelled for the beauty industry in the 90s, cosmetic laser treatments increased in popularity.
-Today, medical estheticians are the ones who perform both dermal and epidermal skin care treatments using cosmetic lasers, such as laser hair removal, laser acne reduction, laser tattoo removal, laser wrinkle reduction, and much more.
+Today, medical aestheticians are the ones who perform both dermal and epidermal skin care treatments using cosmetic lasers, such as:

 At National Laser Institute, we offer a 2-week comprehensive cosmetic laser course, which is by far the most popular for estheticians and total career changers, for those interested in cosmetic laser skin care.